ektapawar0109-ai/DEVSECOPS-Pipeline-Integration/README.md

 ## ⭐ Support

-If you found this project useful, please consider giving it a **Star ⭐** on GitHub.
+If you find this project useful, please consider giving it a **Star ⭐** on GitHub.

+---
+**Keywords:** DevSecOps, CI/CD, Jenkins, Docker, GitHub Actions, SonarQube, Trivy, OWASP ZAP, Cybersecurity, Pipeline Automation.